aws-samples/s3-ssl-only-alerting-terraform/README.md

 ## Description

-This module setup up a check and remediation strategy for missing ssl-only access on S3 Bucket policy.
+This Terraform module sets up a check and remediation strategy for missing ssl-only access on S3 Bucket policy.

 The following diagram applies to the current solution.